retgits/gocal-lambda/README.md

-# GitHub app for Google Calendar
+# Lambda app for Google Calendar

 This Serverless function is designed to query the Google Calendar API for upcoming appointments of the current user.